Volkswagen ID.4 gets new entry-level models

 2021 Volkswagen ID.4: interior and trim levels

-Features are sorted into three fixed equipment packs across the range to simplify the ordering process for customers, as has already happened with the ID.3.
+Features are sorted into fixed equipment packs across the range to simplify the ordering process for customers, as has already happened with the ID.3.

-The entry-level Life model offers a high level of equipment as standard.
 The Interior Style Package includes a 30-colour ambient lighting for the dashboard and door trims, split-folding rear seats with a load-through hatch and centre armrest, and ‘play and pause’ pedals.
 The Infotainment Package adds a 10-inch Discover Pro touchscreen system with sat nav and inductive smartphone charging.
 An LED strip along the bottom of the dashboard can change colour and blink to alert the driver to notifications, and work with the sat nav and safety systems to suggest direction changes.
 Finally, the Comfort Package brings a heated windscreen, two front and rear USB ports, two-zone climate control, and heated front seats and steering wheel.

 The mid-range Family builds on the Life specification by adding 19-inch alloy wheels and upgraded equipment packs.
 The Design Package Plus brings LED matrix headlights, privacy glass for the rear windows and a large panoramic sunroof.
 Meanwhile, the Comfort Package Plus upgrades the climate control to a three-zone system with luggage nets in the boot, and the Assistance Package adds a rear-view camera and keyless start.